Learning Technologies and Design (MS)

 - A GPA of 3.0 or higher (A=4.0) on the last 60 hours of undergraduate course work

-If you don’t meet one of the above standards, you could possibly be admitted on probation status.
-If this happens, you must maintain a minimum GPA of 3.0 during your first 12 hours of graduate course work, with no grade lower than a B.
+If you don’t meet these standards, you could be admitted on probation status, where you would have to maintain a minimum GPA of 3.0 during your first 12 hours of graduate course work, with no grade lower than a B.